 Adro glanced at her.
 She was staring at her comm, her face drained of color.

 Fyis looked up at him, eyes wide.
-“The Red Shield.
-His last update was they checked in to the Red Shield.”
+“The Red Ticket.
+His last update was they checked in to the Red Ticket.”

 “What’s that?”
 Adro asked.